Chilean nationalism: Influence on and reception by Fascism (1932-1945)

 During the years 1930 to 1940 the age of fascism in Europe was felt in some Chilean nationalist movements.

 Seguro Obrero Massacre

-Chilean Carabineros quells the Nazi insurrection during the Seguro Obrero Massacre.
+Chilean Carabineros quells the Nacista insurrection during the Seguro Obrero Massacre.

 Later fascist groups (1938-1945)

 After the massacre, the leadership of the National Socialist Party (commanded by Jorge González von Mareés) turned sharply to the left, approaching the Popular Front of Pedro Aguirre Cerda.
 This meant that in 1938, the ex-Nacist Raúl Olivares founded the National-Fascist Party, which maintained the anti-Semitic and fascist line of the previous one.
 Olivares' group would merge with the project of university professor Guillermo Izquierdo Araya, creating the Nationalist Movement of Chile, which in turn became the Nationalist Union Party of Chile, this time led by academic Juan Gómez Millas.
 All of these groups, with an open fascist tendency, disappeared in 1945, when the end of the Second World War left them without political references.